RhythmOne: All Media Network

 All Media Network (AMN), formerly known as All Media Guide (AMG) and AllRovi, was an American company that owned and maintained AllMusic, AllMovie, AllGame (until its closure in 2014), SideReel and Celebified.

 The company was founded in 1990 by popular-culture archivist Michael Erlewine.
 All Media Network offices were located in San Francisco, Ann Arbor, and other locations in the United States.

 All Media Network was founded in Big Rapids, Michigan in 1990 by Michael Erlewine.
 With the All Music Guide the aim was to "[compile] discographic information on every artist who's made a record since Enrico Caruso gave the industry its first big boost", which launched in 1991.

 All Music Guide (now AllMusic) was launched in 1991.
 In 1994, the All Movie Guide (now AllMovie) was launched and in 1998 the All Game Guide (later AllGame—defunct in 2014).

-They expanded with the All Movie Guide (now AllMovie) in 1994, and then the All Game Guide (now AllGame) in 1998.
 They moved to Ann Arbor, Michigan in 1999 to take advantage of the "rich talent pool".
 AMG was a business unit within Alliance Entertainment from 1996 until early 2005.
 In 2006, AEC One Stop Group, Inc., was its parent company.

 Alliance was acquired in 1999 by Yucaipa Companies, a multibillion-dollar fund based in California.

 Macrovision (now TiVo) announced on November 6, 2007 that it had agreed to purchase All Media Guide for a reported $102 million; $72 million in cash was paid up front, and $30 million in contingent payments were made one year later.
 For a time, all of the guides were controlled by Rovi's nameservers and combined access to the All Music and All Movie Guides was provided via AllRovi.com from 2011 until 2013.
 In 2013, Rovi sold consumer access of the content to the newly established All Media Network, LLC, but retained control of licensing the content to other businesses.
 The overall website is allmedianetwork.com (previously allmediaguide.com and allrovi.com).

 Rovi sold the consumer access to them to newly established All Media Network, LLC in 2013, while retaining ownership and maintenance of the content itself.

 The AllGame section of the site was shut down on December 12, 2014.

 On April 16, 2015 Blinkx Plc acquired All Media Network and rebranded the website under the new unified RhythmOne Group banner.
 In 2019 the company was acquired for $174M by Taptica, which in 2023 rebranded as Nexxen.